Looking to dine by the water? We’ve rounded up the best beachside and seaview restaurants in Hong Kong.

 Chuen Kee Seafood Restaurant, Sai Kung

-With a Michelin Guide mention and a Lonely Planet feature under its belt, this family-run restaurant is not to be missed.
-Located on the waterfront in Sai Kung, it’s not quite beachside but the beautiful sea views more than make up for it.
-Opt for its famed fresh seafood (we like a classic steamed fish in soy sauce with ginger and spring onion), or arrive around lunchtime for some dim sum.
+Located on the waterfront in Sai Kung, this Michelin-recognised family-run restaurant is not quite beachside but the beautiful sea views more than make up for it.
+Opt for its famed fresh seafood, or arrive around lunchtime for some dim sum.